Laci1953/HiTech-C-compiler-enhanced/README.md

 The C compiler's modified source files are included.

-To implement on your computer the enhanced HiTech C, you need to copy the appropriate .HEX files (according to your hardware), here I will use the "generic" names, then:
+To implement on your computer the enhanced HiTech C, you need to copy the appropriate .HEX files (according to your hardware), here I will use the "generic" names, then execute:

  LOAD CPP

  LOAD P1

  LOAD CGEN

  LOAD OPTIM

  LOAD Z80AS

  PIP ZAS.COM=Z80AS.COM